aiven/inkless/inkless/KnownChallenges.md

 It may be a requirement to have different inkless partitions in a cluster backed by different buckets.
 Either permissions/compliance reasons, reducing single points of failure, or to allow simple deletion

+#### Answer

+S3 Express 1Z support will require writing to multiple buckets cross-zone in parallel.
+We should plan to support a single cluster with multiple backing buckets, and encode the bucket in appropriate places.

+At this time there is not a strategy for sharing metadata between clusters, which would be necessary to make sharing buckets meaningful.
+We will design as if a bucket will only be attached to a single cluster at a time.

 ### Could there be other readers/writers to the bucket other than Inkless?